 Students expand their knowledge of the skills of baseball taught at the beginning level.
-Team strategy is taught at a more advanced level.
-Prerequisite: PE 187.
+Team strategy is taught at a more advanced level. \$11.40 lab fee.
+Prerequisite: Completion of PE 187 with a 0.7 or higher.

 Baseball III [PE] • 1.0 Credit